charlessweet81/azure-network-protocols/README.md

 <img src="https://i.imgur.com/zYyRbDz.png" height="80%" width="80%" alt=""/>
 </p>

-1. Type 'ssh' into Wireshark's filter.
+1. Input 'ssh' into Wireshark's filter.
-2. Type commands (username, pwd, etc) into the linux connection and observe SSH traffic in WireShark
+2. Input commands (username, pwd, etc) into the linux connection and observe SSH traffic in WireShark

 For example:
 - 'id' generates the username we logged in with